kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

 The following terms and definitions are used in this RFC.

-- **Configuration push**: sending an endpoint configuration data to a service.
-- **Configuration pull**: receiving an endpoint configuration data from a service.
 - **EP configuration provider (provider)**: any service that sends an endpoint configuration to the other service.
 - **EP configuration consumer (consumer)**: any service that receives an endpoint configuration from the other service.
+- **Configuration push**: a communication pattern where provider broadcasts EP configuration data under a certain topic over the [NATS](http://nats.io/) protocol.
+The broadcasted data will be received by the configuration consumer services that are subscribed to that topic.
+- **Configuration pull**: a communication pattern where consumer requests an EP configuration data from a provider.

 ## Requirements and constraints

 CDT requirements:

-- Once a new endpoint configuration is pushed, there must be an EP configuration provider broadcasting an event over [NATS](http://nats.io/) about the new configuration availability.
-- The provider must receive a confirmation that the EP configuration was successfully pushed to the consumer.
+- In case of a configuration push, the provider must receive a receipt acknowledgement from the consumer.
 - When a consumer tries to pull an endpoint configuration that does not exist, or in case of other errors during configuration pull, HTTP status codes and arbitrary reason phrases must be used to inform about the errors occurred.

 ## Design

 ### Configuration pull

-Configuration pull is used when a service is intended to request particular configuration.
+Configuration pull is used when a service intends to request a particular EP configuration.

-No delivery confirmation is required for configuration pull, as endpoint can detect delivery fail and request configuration again.
+No delivery confirmation is required for configuration pull, as endpoint can detect delivery failure and request configuration again.

 #### Subject structure